What are we doing?

-ZEB is working on providing the Byron Shire region with sustainable choices for the community’s transport needs.
+The transport group is working on providing the Byron Shire region with sustainable choices for the community’s transport needs.
 The aim is to transform the Byron Shire region to zero emissions within the transport sector over a ten year period, which means transitioning away from fossil fuel based transportation.
+The role of the Transport Working Group will be to assess the solutions that are suitable for the region, and to engage with the community in order to help find different solutions for individuals.

 Transport is perhaps one of the hardest sectors in which to work on zero emissions.
 Currently sustainable transport options are very limited in the region.
 Public transport is restricted to a couple of services a day per route.
 However, there is an extensive bus service for school children.
 The nature of the roads and the lack bicycle infrastructure means that regional bike transportation is also limited.